NA-MIC/ProjectWeek/common/Discord.md

 ## Discord Server link

-After Discord installation, please join the [Discord server](https://discord.gg/d5Q6b5ug8u) that will be activated about one week prior to each Project Week.
-Just click the link, it will open Discord and ask you to "Join" the Project Week server.
+After Discord installation, please open the [Discord server link](https://discord.gg/d5Q6b5ug8u) that will be activated about one week prior to each Project Week.
+After clicking the link in a browser of your choice it will open Discord and ask you to "Join" the Project Week server.
 After login, you should see Discord opening like this:

 ![](https://user-images.githubusercontent.com/18140094/149007887-704b51b2-2eac-4569-a7f0-739a8e1e72d5.png)